Vaishnavi-cyber-blip/Food_Recommend/README.md

   Travily Search API: Fetches real-time data and reviews to enhance recommendations.
   Groq Integrated Llama 3 Model: Enhances the system's understanding of complex user queries and preferences.

+## Results
+#### Input:
+  Weather: Cold, Mood: happy, Location: Delhi, No dieting, Pure Veg, Persona: food lover
+#### Output:
+  I highly recommend visiting Saravana Bhawan, located at three outlets in Delhi.
+This legendary restaurant is known for its authentic South Indian cuisine and deserts.
+Specifically, I recommend trying their
+  South Indian dishes, such as the Vegetable Kurma, Rava Kesari, and their signature dish, the Saravana Bhawan's Sambar.
+Additionally, don't miss their signature dessert, the Gulab Jamun, a deep-fried dumpling soaked in a sweet syrup.
+  The reason I recommend Saravana Bhawan is because of its authentic South Indian cuisine and the variety of dishes available.
+The restaurant is also known for its vibrant atmosphere and the unique experience it    offers.

 ## Challenges

 ### Optimizing the Output Results Time

-One of the primary challenges encountered was the time to generate a single dish recommendation, which is approximately 15 minutes.
+One of the primary challenges encountered was the time to generate a single dish recommendation, which is approximately 12-15 minutes.
 To address this, the following strategies were implemented:

 Caching Web Search Results: To reduce repeated web search queries and improve response times, we attempted storing search results in cache memory.
 This approach aimed to speed up subsequent searches by reusing previously fetched data.